totallynotdavid/megaloader/README.md

 </summary>

-For users familiar with traditional Python package management, install dependencies directly from the requirements file.
+For users familiar with traditional Python package management, install dependencies directly from the requirements.txt file.
 This method works across all Python environments and doesn't require additional tooling.

 On macOS/Linux: